 Following a favorable decision on an application, the applicant will be notified to confirm his or her intent to enroll by making a non-refundable enrollment deposit of \$100.00 (USD) towards the tuition costs for the initial semester of enrollment.
 If the applicant registers as expected, the deposit will be credited to the tuition charge for that semester.
 Should the applicant decide not to register, however, the deposit will be forfeited and cannot be used to offset any other charges the applicant may have incurred.
-The \$100.00 enrollment deposit is mandatory and should be submitted by June 15 for fall semester enrollment and by December 1 for spring semester enrollment.
+The \$100.00 enrollment deposit is mandatory and should be submitted within four (4) weeks of notification of acceptance.

-Admitted applicants are encouraged to make their decision as soon as possible after notification of acceptance so they, and the University, can make plans for their enrollment and first-semester program.
+Admitted applicants are encouraged to make their decision as soon as possible after notification of acceptance so they, and the university, can make plans for their enrollment and first-semester program.